 ” program, which captures a simple hierarchy for investing in stronger social justice organizations.

 Michael earned his AB cum laude with high honors from Harvard College, and his MBA with distinction from Harvard Business School, where he was co-president of the Social Enterprise Club.
 During his studies, Michael spent a summer at Google.org helping to launch their Global Impact Awards program.
-He currently serves on the board of Splash
+He currently serves on the boards of Bridgespan Social Impact

 , which produces clean water for kids in the poorest parts of the biggest cities in the world.
 Michael is a long-time Massachusetts resident always looking for an excuse to get outside.
 He lives in Boston with his wife and daughter.